 Finally, you must ensure each metric and benchmark is assigned to the different roles within your organization.

-For example, an SDR will be most keenly focused on their lead generation and outreach numbers.
+For example, a sales development rep (SDR) will be most keenly focused on their lead generation and outreach numbers.
 Whereas a sales manager will need a top-level view of these numbers, as well as how they’re contributing to the core sales KPIs.

 Step 2: Calculate your benchmarks